The effects of polarization on the observables in the decay $\Xi_{cc}^{++} \rightarrow \Xi_{c}^{+} \bar{\ell}\nu_{\ell}$: Introduction

 The semileptonic decays of heavy baryons offer valuable insight into the dynamics of heavy flavor and weak interactions.
 Among these processes, the study of flavor changing charged current (FCCC) interactions which occur at the quark level through decay of a heavy quark to a light one in conjunction with a lepton-antineutrino/antilepton-neutrino pair is interesting.
 Such studies provide information about the Cabibbo-Kobayashi-Maskawa (CKM) matrix elements, as well as the structure of the weak effective Hamiltonian.
 In this manuscript, we analyze in detail the decay $\Xi_{cc}^{++} \to \Xi_c^+ \ell^+ \nu_\ell$, which at the quark level corresponds to the transition $c \to s$, making it sensitive to the CKM matrix element $|V_{cs}|$.
 This decay also serves as a testing ground for heavy quark effective theory (HQET) symmetries in the baryon sector.

-The quark model~\cite{Gell-Mann:1964ewy} has been crucial in describing various features of hadron spectroscopy.
-Whereas many particles theorized by the model still need to be confirmed experimentally, a large number of doubly heavy baryons have been identified.
-One such baryon is $\Xi_{cc}^+ (3520)$, which was first observed by the SELEX collaboration in $2002$ via its decay to $pD^+K^-$~\cite{SELEX:2002wqn}.
+The quark model~\cite{Gell-Mann:1964ewy} has been crucial in describing various features of hadron spectroscopy. {While many theorized particles have yet to be experimentally confirmed, a large number of doubly heavy baryons have been identified.} One such baryon is $\Xi_{cc}^+ (3520)$, which was first observed by the SELEX collaboration in $2002$ via its decay to $pD^+K^-$~\cite{SELEX:2002wqn}.
 Similarly, the doubly charmed baryon $\Xi_{cc}^{++} (3621)$ was confirmed in the LHCb experiment in 2017, making use of the $\Xi_{cc}^{++} \to \Lambda_c^+K^-\pi^+\pi^+$ channel~\cite{LHCb:2017iph}.
 Subsequent experiments had been carried out in search for the $\Xi_{cc}^+$ through the decay channels $\Xi_{cc}^{+} \to \Lambda_c^+K^-\pi^+$ in $2019$~\cite{LHCb:2019gqy} and $\Xi_{cc}^{+} \to \Xi_c^+\pi^+\pi^-$ in $2021$ by the LHCb collaboration~\cite{LHCb:2021eaf}.
 The combined result of these three experiments concluded with a local significance of $4.0$ standard deviations for the mass of $\Xi_{cc}^+$~\cite{LHCb:2021eaf} to be $3620$~MeV, showing a minimal gap between the masses of $\Xi_{cc}^+$ and $\Xi_{cc}^{++}$.
 The search for more doubly heavy baryons is ongoing with little success~\cite{LHCb:2021xba}.